amandefasano/tomsen/README.md

 2. Test strategy
 3. Test specification document

-### Spoiler alert ⚠️
+### Notice ⚠️
-OpenClassrooms is a French MOOC (Massive Open Online Course).
+OpenClassrooms is a French institution.
 The projects produced as part of their trainings are destined to be evaluated by French examiners.\
-For this reason, all the present project content is in French.\
+For this reason, all the present project content is in French.
-I apologize in advance for any inconvenience.